varnish/zipnish/README.md

         - cr marks the end of an RPC call.

-      - **Binary Annotations** are time independent and can be used to provide extra information about an RPC.
+      - **Binary Annotations** are time independent and provides extra information about an RPC.